I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 ## Overall security and logging
 The description provides a brief documentation with an overview of relevant concepts to support a security modell for establishing services in  cloud environments.
 The documentation is based on the description of the security model in Statistics Norway (SSB Developer Guide) and documentation of deliverables in WP1, WP2 and WP3 in I3S.
 The deliverable "Implementing the blueprint" describes the security components used in the implementation of the I3S platform.

+A fundamental principle is security (CSPA064): *"Maintain community trust and information security.
+Conduct all levels of business in a manner which build the community's trust.
+This includes the community's trust and confidence in the statistical organization's decision making and practices and their ability to preserve the integrity, quality, security and confidentiality of the information provided."*

+Exposing and sharing services between organizations and users need to be build on trust.
+Security issues are amongst other related service security, confidentaiality and user administration in order to establish capabilities for policy management and service governance.
+The document "Guidelines for describing statistical service definitions" discusses different levels of service exposure.
+For the deliverables in I3S one should consider service security at level Inter-institional and Public level, in addition to security considerations one need to consider service lifecyle management, governance of cloud platform etc.

 ### Zero Trust and Service Mesh
 Zero Trust, Zero Trust Network, or Zero Trust Architecture refer to security concepts and threat models that does not assume that actors, systems or services operating from within the security perimeter should be automatically trusted.
 Instead it require that services must verify explicitly, use least privileged access and assume breaches before granting access to a service or application.